Fujifilm X10 vs Panasonic L10

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Care should be taken when interpreting the review scores above, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons